 Last Updated on

-Munkebu hut is a very popular day trip destination in Lofoten.
-Located in beautiful, alpine surroundings of the wildest part of Moskenesoya island in Lofoten, the hut is also a fantastic base for further exploration: hike to nearby Munken and the mighty Hermannsdalstinden.
+Munkebu hut is a very popular day trip destination in Lofoten!
+Located in beautiful, alpine surroundings of the wildest part of Moskenesoya island in Lofoten, at the edge of Lofotodden National Park, the hut is also a fantastic base for further exploration: hike to nearby Munken and the mighty Hermannsdalstinden.

 This time we also enjoyed camping overnight nearby Munkebu hut, hiking to Munken as well as conquering the highest mountain in western Lofoten – Hermannsdalstinden!

-Whether you’ve come across our ‘Munkebu hut hike’ blog post already, or you’re a first time reader, we believe that you’ll find it interesting and helpful (updated route and trail information, updated recommended route extensions)!
+Whether you’ve come across our ‘Munkebu hut hike’ blog post already, or you’re a first time reader, we believe that you’ll find it interesting and helpful (updated route and trail information, accommodation, added recommended route extensions)!

 Munkebu hut hike fact sheet